re-framejs/re-framejs/docs/Debugging-Event-Handlers.md

                            (when ^boolean goog.DEBUG (after db/valid-schema?))]) ;; <-- new
 ```

-Now, the instant a handler messes up the structure of `app-db` you'll be alerted.
+Now, the instant a handler messes up the structure of `appDb` you'll be alerted.
 But this overhead won't be there in production.

 ### Too Much Repetition - Part 2

 Above we discussed a way of "factoring out" common interceptors into `standard-interceptors`.

 But there's a 2nd way to ensure that all event handlers get certain Interceptors:
-you write a custom registration function -- a replacement for `reg-event-db` -- like this:
+you write a custom registration function -- a replacement for `regEventDb` -- like this:
 ```clj
 (defn my-reg-event-db          ;; alternative to reg-event-db ([id handler-fn]